 Fluid Water, Dewy, Rain, Sea, Stream, River, Spring, Torrent, Fountain, Brook, Lake, Swamp, Water Hole, Sheet of Water, Pond.
 Humidity, Mist, Smoked, Mercury, Waters of Chaos, Philosophic Water.
 Odor, Wintry Weather, Snow, Exhalation, Evaporation.
 Instability, Fickleness, Silence.
 Murmur.
 Patience.

 Everything that has been said in astrology about the Moon might be repeated here, as there exists no controversy whatever on the point of identity.
-"The card represents life of the imagination apart from life of the spirit."
-(W.)

-This card consequently means the life of the soul in particular, the feelings and sentiments, emotions (not only fear, etc.), changes wrought in existence by them, water and the female element in general.
+The Moon consequently means the life of the soul in particular, the feelings and sentiments, emotions (not only fear, etc.), changes wrought in existence by them, water and the female element in general.
 In the horoscopic figure it may be the mother or some other woman prominent in the life of the querent; it may signify women in general (and morally or psychically, while Saturn means physical woman).
 It is the sign of panta rei: everything passing, flowing or ebbing away in life, consequently uncertainty.
 It may relate to dreams, to exhibitions, popular plays, and games, theatres, and to the lower class of people.
 Physically it means the brain and the stomach.

 18. La Lune – Paul Foster Case

-Although this card is named "The Moon," it is really related to the zodiacal sign Pisces, through the letter Qoph, which corresponds to that sign.
+Although this card is named “The Moon,” it is really related to the zodiacal sign Pisces, through the letter Qoph, which corresponds to that sign.
 Its meanings are, in divination, clearly traceable to the 12th house influence of the sign Pisces.
-This card is very sensitive to the influence of other cards around it in a layout.
+It is very sensitive to the influence of other cards around it in a layout.